 Yes, they affect your visibility.
 Yes, they shape how guests are filtered.
 But we’ll get to all of that later in the text.

 For now, just know this: if you're not leaving reviews for your guests, you're giving up both control and future booking opportunities.
-Keep reading, because in the next sections, we’ll break down exactly how reviews work in your favor and what happens when you skip them.
+Strategic property management and guest communication directly impact your rental's performance.

 You’ve got 14 days after checkout to leave a review.
 If you don’t?
 Airbnb locks the review option, and you're stuck with whatever your guest wrote about you, with no public response.